liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/30-starting-module-development/00-starting-module-development-intro.markdown

 There are several good build tools for developing modules on @product@.
 This tutorial demonstrates starting a new module using Liferay Workspace.
-It's Liferay's opinionated build environment based on Gradle and BndTools, that simplifies module development and automates much of it.
+It's Liferay's opinionated build environment based on Gradle and BndTools that simplifies module development and automates much of it.

 +$$$